John Langenfeld, MD

 My laboratory identified that the bone morphogenetic protein 2 (BMP2), a protein expressed in embryos, is aberrantly expressed in the majority of lung cancers.
 The BMP2 protein enhances the growth, survival, and spread of lung cancers.
 My recent work suggests that novel inhibitors of this pathway represent potential new drugs to treat patients with lung cancers.

-Tumors of the lung, esophagus, chest wall, and mediastinum.
-I also treat achalasia, hyperhidrosis, and pectus excuvatum.
+Lung cancer, esophagus cancer, tumors of the chest wall, and mediastinum, achalasia, hyperhidrosis, and pectus excuvatum.